AI EU Act: The Important Insights, Powerful Tips and Who Must Comply

 Key takeaways:

-For who is it relevant?
+For who is the EU AI Act relevant?

 Before jumping into the details, it's important to highlight who this AI EU Act was created for.